 - Maher, R. Tarping weeds in reduced tillage organic vegetables.
 11/04/20.
 CCE Ag-Inservice: Rapid research talks.
 Webinar.
 40 educators.
 10 min.

 4. Of the 120 farmers who participated in DE workshops, 60 test field plans with alternative management of tarping to reduce tillage (Oct ‘20).

 We gathered farmer intentions for on-farm tarp applications in spring through phone, email, and a short survey (30) and then collected feedback from farmers on how they implemented tarps at the end of the season (26).
 We exchanged emails/texts with farmers over the course of the season and had intended to do several visits but did not travel given COVID 19 concerns and restrictions.

 5. 50 DE farmers report findings via year-end surveys and phone interviews, highlighting field observations, crop and labor impacts, and knowledge gaps and suggest refinements to improve results (Dec ‘20).
 General summaries of on-farm and on-station research are shared through local farmer meetings and electronic media.

 In early December, we followed up with all 112 DE attendees via email and asked for farmers to share and reflect on their tarping trials this year via a short, online survey.
-About 25% of DE attendees (26 farmers) responded to our survey and shared how they used tarps (Winter 2020 applications), what benefits they found, any issues or concerns that they had (Winter 2020 problems), and if they are planning to try it again next year.
+About 25% of DE attendees (26 farmers) responded to our survey and shared how they used tarps (Year 1 Applications), what benefits they found, any issues or concerns that they had (Year 1 Problems), and if they are planning to try it again next year.
 Tarps provided a number of benefits based upon these on-farm applications, including: